 Messene was an ancient city, founded by the Theban general Epameinondas.
-The once upon a time city state is well preserved and thus, you will have the chance to see how the city used to be in the antiquity.
+The once upon a time city-state is well preserved and thus, you will have the chance to see how the city used to be in antiquity.

 After a sightseeing day in Messene, we will head to Andritsaina for dinner and overnight.